 In most markets across the country, the financial challenges faced by hospital systems have forced the closings and consolidation of many facilities resulting in fewer available operating rooms and surgery centers in many communities.
 As a result, it has become harder for physicians performing nonemergency procedures to schedule OR time.

-Today’s sedation techniques have made the in-office surgery more viable, although some physicians still prefer to set aside one day per month designated as a “Surgery Day” where they have an Anesthesiologist on-site to administer sedation as needed.
-The vast majority of procedures are completed with just oral medications and an appropriate local anesthetic.
-Today’s anesthetics are faster acting and wear off just minutes after surgery and are much less likely to trigger any nausea or disorientation.
-Combine this with a favorable reimbursement picture where both patient and physician can benefit from OBP and its easy to see why the office continues to be a viable venue for minimally invasive modalities.
+Today’s sedation techniques have made in-office surgery more viable.
+However, some physicians still prefer to set aside one day per month designated as a “Surgery Day” with an Anesthesiologist on-site to administer sedation as needed.
+Most procedures are completed with just oral medications and an appropriate local anesthetic.
+Today’s anesthetics are faster acting, wear off just minutes after surgery, and are much less likely to trigger any nausea or disorientation.
+Combine this with a favorable reimbursement picture where both patient and physician can benefit from OBP, and it’s easy to see why the office continues to be a viable venue for minimally invasive modalities.

 Some compelling benefits to any patient considering an in-office procedure.

-1) Cost Saving– The additional costs tacked on to hospital surgery (OR fee, Anesthesiology fee, Medication fees) can add up quickly, up to 70% higher than OBP.
+1) Cost Saving – The additional costs to hospital surgery (OR fee, Anesthesiology fee, Medication fees) can add up quickly, up to 70% higher than OBP.

-2) Time Savings– Hospital surgery schedule can be a problem, surgical delays are a fact of life.
-OBP the physician is in control, limited down time, limited delays.
+2) Time Savings – Hospital surgery schedule can be a problem; surgical delays are a fact of life.
+The physician OBP is in control, with limited downtime and delays.

-3) Less exposure to germs– One in 25 patients end up with hospital-acquired infections each year.
+3) Less Exposure to Germs – One in 25 patients have hospital-acquired infections yearly.
 In-office procedures avoid exposure to unnecessary risk.